 COLLEGE – Three-year starter on Tennessee defensive line, finishing college career ranked fifth in school history with 21 sacks, topped only by Reggie White (32, 1980-83), Leonard Little (28, 1995-97), Jonathan Brown (25, 1994-97) and Todd Kelly (22.5, 1989-92)...Started entire senior season at left defensive end and earned second-team All-SEC selection by the Associated Press, recording 45 tackles, three forced fumbles, two recoveries and 8.5 sacks...Graduated with a bachelor’s degree in criminology.

-PERSONAL – All-American selection as a senior at Madison Central (Madison, MS) HS...Also was a two-time Class 5Aall-state and three-time all-metro choice...Helped Madison Central to a state title his sophomore season with a 15-0 record...Diligent work ethic was installed at the age of 14, when while growing up in Flora, MS, his uncle had him worked with him at Sun Belt Bolts and Screws until he was 18 years old...After that, he labored in his grandfather’s junkyard, helping him instill the blue-collar foundation he leans on as an NFL player...Aspires to start his own foundation to benefit the children in his hometown...Is looking to run a football camp, teaching kids the importance of eating healthy and staying in shape, while teaching them proper football techniques...Born Parys Sharron Haralson (1/24/84) in Flora, MS.
+PERSONAL – All-American as a senior at Madison Central (Madison, Miss) HS...Also was a two-time Class 5A All-State selection and a three-time All-Metro choice...Helped Madison Central to a state title his sophomore season with a 15-0 record...Diligent work ethic was installed at the age of 14, when while growing up in Flora, Mississippi, where his uncle had him work with him at Sun Belt Bolts and Screws until he was 18 years old...After that, he labored in his grandfather’s junkyard, helping him instill the blue-collar foundation he leans on as a National Football League player...Aspires to start his own foundation to benefit the children in his hometown...Is looking to run a football camp, teaching kids the importance of eating healthy and staying in shape, while instructing proper football techniques...Born Parys Sharron Haralson, September 24, 1984 in Flora, Miss.